Radiology: United States

 Certification may also be obtained from the American Osteopathic Board of Radiology (AOBR) and the American Board of Physician Specialties.

-Following completion of residency training, radiologists may either begin practicing as a general diagnostic radiologist or enter into subspecialty training programs known as fellowships.
+Following completion of residency training, radiologists may either begin practicing as general diagnostic radiologists or enter into subspecialty training programs known as fellowships.
 Examples of subspeciality training in radiology include abdominal imaging, thoracic imaging, cross-sectional/ultrasound, MRI, musculoskeletal imaging, interventional radiology, neuroradiology, interventional neuroradiology, paediatric radiology, nuclear medicine, emergency radiology, breast imaging and women's imaging.
 Fellowship training programs in radiology are usually one or two years in length.

-Some medical schools in the US have started to incorporate a basic radiology introduction into their core MD training.
+Some medical schools in the US have started to incorporate a basic radiology introduction into their core training.
 New York Medical College, the Wayne State University School of Medicine, Weill Cornell Medicine, the Uniformed Services University, and the University of South Carolina School of Medicine offer an introduction to radiology during their respective MD programs.
 Campbell University School of Osteopathic Medicine also integrates imaging material into their curriculum early in the first year.

 Radiographic exams are usually performed by radiographers.
 Qualifications for radiographers vary by country, but many radiographers now are required to hold a degree.

 Veterinary radiologists are veterinarians who specialize in the use of X-rays, ultrasound, MRI and nuclear medicine for diagnostic imaging or treatment of disease in animals.
 They are certified in either diagnostic radiology or radiation oncology by the American College of Veterinary Radiology.